 On October 31, 2018, we entered into a Subcontract Agreement with Commonwealth Edison Company ("ComEd") (the "Subcontract Agreement") for the manufacture and installation of the Company's REG system within ComEd's electric grid in Chicago, Illinois (the "Project").
 As provided in the Subcontract Agreement, the Subcontract Agreement became effective upon the signing of an amendment by us and the U.S. Department of Homeland Security ("DHS") to the existing contract (the "Prime Contract") between us and DHS on June 20, 2019.
 Unless terminated earlier by us, ComEd or DHS according to the terms of the Subcontract Agreement, the term of the Subcontract Agreement will continue until we complete our warranty obligations under the Subcontract Agreement.
 Under the terms of the Subcontract Agreement, we have agreed, among other things, to provide the REG system and to supervise ComEd's installation of the REG system in Chicago.
-As part of our separate cost sharing arrangement with DHS under the Prime Contract, we expect funding provided by DHS in connection with the Subcontract Agreement and includes up to \$1.0 million, which represents the total amount of revenue we are expected to recognize over the term of the Subcontract Agreement (the "Reimbursement Amount").
-In addition, we are required to deliver an irrevocable letter of credit in the amount of \$5.0 million to secure certain Company obligations under the Subcontract Agreement.
+As part of our separate cost sharing arrangement with DHS under the Prime Contract, we expect funding provided by DHS in connection with the Subcontract Agreement to be between \$9.0 to \$11.0 million, which represents the total amount of revenue we are expected to recognize over the term of the Subcontract Agreement and includes up to \$1.0 million that we have agreed to reimburse ComEd for costs incurred by ComEd while undertaking its tasks under the Subcontract Agreement (the "Reimbursement Amount").
+In addition, we are required to deliver an irrevocable letter of credit in the amount of \$5.0 million to secure certain Company obligations under the Subcontract Agreement, which we have done, and deposited \$5.0 million in an escrow account as collateral to secure such letter of credit.
 ComEd has agreed to provide the site and provide all civil engineering work required to support the installation, operation and integration of the REG system into ComEd's electric grid.
 Other than the Reimbursement Amount, ComEd is responsible for its own costs and expenses.
-Construction of the Project is expected to commence within six months after DHS's approval, which was obtained on June 20, 2019.
+DHS's approval to commence with construction was obtained on June 20, 2019.
+Substation work on the project began in late 2019 and we are on schedule to deliver the REG project hardware in late 2020.
 The REG system is expected to be operational in 2021.